ganeti/ganeti/man/gnt-cluster.rst

     Attempts to use this feature without rbd support compiled in KVM result in a "no such file or directory" error messages.

+user-id
+    The user id is used by ceph to determine the keyring to use for authentication.
+By default the admin keyring is used.

 .. _deadlocks: http://tracker.ceph.com/issues/3076

 The option ``--maintain-node-health`` allows one to enable/disable